We’re going a little bit out on a limb today.

 When she saw October’s birthday list included rapper Marshall Bruce Mathers III, more commonly known as Eminem, she said, “We’ve got to write about him!”

 I admit: I almost tried to talk her out of it.
 We’re pretty weird in our family, and a lot of what we do is criticized (on the internet and in person).
 My parenting decisions are called into question on the regular, and while I stand by them, I tend to keep my head down in a lot of ways because I don’t want Sarah to bear the brunt of people’s disagreements with me.

 But she likes Eminem.
 I like Eminem.
-And while our tastes may look a little different than most Christian homeschoolers, even Christian unschoolers, I hope you’ll give us a chance to share some of the conversations we’ve had about a rapper known for his abusive relationships, drug abuse, seriously foul language and more.
+And even if you’re more conservative, I hope you’ll give us a chance to share some of the conversations we’ve had about a rapper known for his abusive relationships, drug abuse, seriously foul language and more.

 You’ll make your own decisions, and I’m sure that for most of my readers, Eminem isn’t going to make it into the family music rotation.
 That’s cool, but I hope you’ll still read to the end before coming to any conclusions about the fate of my eternal soul or what have you.

 Eminem’s Wikipedia page provides a good overview of his life, his career and the many controversies therein.

 He was born Oct.
 17, 1972, and will turn 42 this year.
 He was raised primarily in a poor neighborhood in Detroit by his single mom, Debbie, after his father left.
 Eminem had a rough relationship with his mom, and that and the absence of his father are themes in many of his songs.